 Once you’ve got a name in mind, use ZenBusiness’s domain name service to find and register the right one for your online presence.
 Take advantage of our name reservation service to ensure that the stellar business name you chose doesn’t get snapped up by someone else for 120 days.
 This process can also be completed through the Secretary of State if you prefer.

-Select a Hawaii registered agent
+Step 2: Select a Hawaii registered agent

 A registered agent is your business’s official contact for legal documents and other communications from the Secretary of State.
 Professional corporations in Hawaii are required to appoint a registered agent.